Five new post-Brexit MEPs to watch

 After Brexit, France and Spain gained five members each, Italy and the Netherlands got three, while Ireland had two more MEPs.
 Sweden, Austria, Denmark, Finland, Slovakia, Croatia, Estonia, Poland and Romania also had one MEP extra each from 1 February.

-Among them, here are five post-Brexit MEPs who couuld make a big name of themselves - for good or bad.
+Among them, here are five post-Brexit MEPs who could make a big name of themselves - for good or bad.

 Sandro Gozi